murtaza63/color-fliper/README.md

 # color-fliper
-npm run install     run this command in your terminal to install depencies
+npm run install
+run the above  command in your terminal to install depencies